Recoil (2011 film)

 Recoil is a 2011 Canadian-American action film directed by Terry Miles and starring Steve Austin, Danny Trejo, Serinda Swan and Keith Jardine.
 It premiered in the United States on 6 March 2012.

-The story concerns a fugitive vigilante who roams the Northwestern United States, hunting down the people responsible for the murder of his family, while running away from the FBI's investigation into his killings.
+The story concerns a fugitive vigilante who roams the Northwestern U.S., hunting down the people responsible for the murder of his family, while running away from the FBI's investigation into his killings.
 He finds out that his latest victim was the brother of a powerful gunrunner whose biker gang controls the area, and who in turn wants revenge.

 Plot

-Ryan Varrett (Steve Austin), is an ex-cop determined to avenge the murder of his family.
-In 2009, when Ryan was a cop in Dallas, Texas, his wife Constance Marie Varrett (Rebecca Robbins) and 9-year-old son Matt Ryan Varrett (Connor Stanhope) were viciously killed by a gang.
+Ryan Varrett, is an ex-cop determined to avenge the murder of his family.
+In 2009, when Ryan was a cop in Dallas, Texas, his wife Constance Marie Varrett and 9-year-old son Matt Ryan Varrett were viciously killed by a gang.
 Ryan survived the assault and killed three of the gang.
 However, Ryan quits the Dallas police and hits the road to find everyone else responsible for the deaths of his loved ones.
-Special Agent Frank Sutton (Lochlyn Munro) of the FBI's Seattle office is investigating the deaths of criminals.
+Special Agent Frank Sutton of the FBI's Seattle office is investigating the deaths of criminals.